nefarius/Nefarius.Legacy.DataProtector/README.md

 is used to offload encryption and decryption, and the key material can be shared by a common filesystem directory or other means.

-Since I already had to deal with EF (Core) ad an MS SQL Server, I chose to backport an EF-based SQL Server backed key repository consumable both in ASP.NET Classic and Core from a single class library.
+Since I already had to deal with EF (Core) and an MS SQL Server, I chose to backport an EF-based SQL Server backed key repository consumable both in ASP.NET Classic and Core from a single class library.

 ## Usage